Molecular Quantum Control Algorithm Design by Reinforcement Learning: Results and Discussions

-Now, the same state preparation task is assigned to the RL agent.
-The success is straightforward to observe in Fig.~\ref{fig:fig2}c, as the average number of required pulses and measurement steps (i.e., length, 8.3) per preparation episode (green) outperforms that achieved by the sweeping protocol (purple).
-Episodes with longer lengths are also observed (Fig.~\ref{fig:fig2}b), particularly early in the training, due to the intentionally suboptimal choices.
-Such experiences allow the RL agent to explore the pulse choices that are not locally optimal but may yield faster state preparation eventually.
-The training reaches consistent optimal behavior after $\sim$550 episodes.
-One resulting decision tree is presented in Fig.~\ref{fig:fig2}d.
-The cumulative probability of the successful state preparation episodes with RL-QLS outperforms that of the sweeping protocol when the same number of pulses is applied (Tab.~\ref{fig:fig2}e).
+The success of RL-QLS molecular control is straightforward to observe, as the average number of required pulses and measurement steps (i.e., 8.3) per preparation episode (green in Fig.~\ref{fig:fig2}c, main figure) outperforms that achieved by the sweeping protocol (purple).
+The end product of the RL training is the learned pulse-selection strategy.
+One example of the resulting decision tree is presented in Fig.~\ref{fig:fig2}d.
+The cumulative probability of the successful state preparation episodes with RL-QLS outperforms that of the sweeping protocol when the same number of pulses is applied (Tab.~\ref{tbl:success}).
 The RL-designed protocol applies available pulses non-repetitively at the beginning, which resembles the sweeping protocol, while the repetitive application of one pulse is more common as the state preparation progresses.
-Among different training results, typically $\sim$60\% of the episodes end on the $\ket{J, m=-J\pm1/2, -}$ states (Fig.~S5).
+Among different training results, typically $\sim$60\% of the episodes end on the $\ket{J, m=-J\pm1/2, -}$ states (Fig.~S5 \cite{supplemental}, top).
 We note that the reported decision tree is not unique, and different decision trees with similar success probabilities can be obtained with independently trained models due to stochastic initialization.
 However, as shown in the action histogram (Fig.~S5, bottom), smart utilization of the pulses that drive multiple transitions is common in those decision trees.
-Computational details are reported in Sec.~SD.
+Computational details are reported in Sec.~SD \cite{supplemental}.